Administration - General Information

 5. Attendance and Tardiness

-- Classes start at 10:00 AM sharp (being present for the Divine Liturgy is a requirement of the curriculum).
+Classes start at 10:00 AM sharp by attending the Divine Liturgy.
+I.e., being present for the Divine Liturgy is required by the curriculum.

 6. Curriculum and Exams

 Our Church School (Preschool through 12th grade) participates in three major fundraisers during a year:

 Thanksgiving Food Drive to gather food for the needy in our communities (ends on Sunday before Thanksgiving).